lupidan/apple-signin-unity/README.md

 }
 ```

-#### Option 2) Manual setup
+### Option 2) Manual entitlements setup

-The first option is to manually setup all the entitlements in our Xcode project.
+The other option is to manually setup all the entitlements in our Xcode project.
 Note that when making an iOS Build from Unity into the same folder, if you choose the option to overwrite, you will need to perform the Manual setup again.

 1. In your generated Xcode project.
-Select your product and select the option "Signing And Capabilities".
+Select your product and select the option *Signing And Capabilities*.
 You should see there an option to add a capability from a list.
-Just locate "Sign In With Apple" and add it to your project.
+Just locate *Sign In With Apple* and add it to your project.
 2. This should have added an Entitlements file to your project.
 Locate it on the project explorer (it should be a file with the extension `.entitlements`).
 Inside it you should see an entry like this one:
 ![Entitlements detail](https://raw.githubusercontent.com/lupidan/apple-signin-unity/master/Img/EntitlementsDetail.png)
 3. You need to import the `AuthenticationServices.framework` library in the Build Phases->Link Binary with Libraries. **If you are targeting older iOS versions**, mark the library as `Optional`
 ![Frameworks detail](https://raw.githubusercontent.com/lupidan/apple-signin-unity/master/Img/FrameworksDetail.png)

-#### Final notes
+### Final notes regarding setup

 **NOTE:** The `AuthenticationServices.framework` should be added as Optional, to support previous iOS versions, avoiding crashes at startup.